VIDEO: SharePoint Document Storage Issues & Alternatives

 4. Risks of Storing Data in a Public Cloud

-• Public cloud platforms, while convenient, are inherently less secure compared to private, on-premise solutions.
-Even with high levels of encryption, they remain vulnerable to data breaches and unauthorized access.
+• Public cloud platforms, while convenient, may be more exposed than private, on-premise solutions.
+Even with strong encryption, they can be targets for breaches and unauthorized access.

-• Data stored in public clouds, like SharePoint Online, can be at risk of being compromised due to third-party access, insider threats, or cyberattacks targeting large cloud providers.
+• Data in public clouds (e.g., SharePoint Online) can be at risk from third-party access, insider threats, or attacks on large providers.

-• Microsoft recommends using a third-party backup solution to protect your data, especially for services like SharePoint, OneDrive, and Exchange Online.
-While Microsoft provides features like versioning and recycle bins, these may not be sufficient for full disaster recovery or long-term archival purposes.
+• Microsoft recommends using a third-party backup solution for SharePoint, OneDrive, and Exchange Online; built-in versioning/recycle bins are not full DR or long-term archive.

 5. Performance Issues